-The photo essay displays an immature white-bellied sea-eagles (WBSE) fishing, a juvenile being harassed by a crow, a juvenile and immature flying and an adult perched in a tree as the sun began to set.
+The photo essay displays an immature white-bellied sea-eagles fishing, a crow harassing a juvenile, a juvenile and immature flying and an adult perched in a tree as the sun began to set.

-Adults prey on relatively large sized birds, I seen them try and take grey herons.
-An Australian darter was perched drying its wings while a WBSE perched in the same tree, maybe its next meal.
+Adults prey on relatively large-sized birds; I saw them try and take grey herons.
+An Australian darter was perched drying its wings while a white-bellied sea-eagle perched in the same tree, maybe its next meal.

 Photo Essay – Brahminy Kites

 Brahminy Kite Photo Essay Notes

 Displayed in the photo essay of a brahminy kite flying and fishing at Sungei Buloh Wetland in Singapore, the light on the water was unique.
 The second sequence is adult and juvenile birds at the Chinese Garden in Singapore.
 The final image is a kite flying at Cape Gloucester in Queensland.